Our Team Predicts Colour for Spring Summer 2024 September 4, 2024 14:57

 Golden Ginger

 Apricot is a bold statement, so if you love the allure of red hair but aren’t ready for something quite so vibrant, a soft ginger is a great way to dip your toes into the red-headed pool.
-This muted copper colour “exudes confidence and charisma,” says Casey Ladd.
+This muted copper colour “exudes confidence and charisma,” says Rachel Mackessack.
 You can ease into the colour with all-over coppery dimensional highlights or fully commit to the look.
 But like apricot, you’ll need regular touch-ups to keep this copper looking polished.

 Lived-In Blonde